Transitional Rehabilitation Program for individuals with Traumatic Brain Injury

-Each participant has their own service coordinator, who is charged with developing, securing and coordinating services in the home and the community.
-The Coordinator collaborates with the individual and family to ensure that all services are being provided and received effectively.
+Each participant has their own primary staff, who is charged with developing, securing and coordinating services in the home and the community.
+The staff collaborates with the individual and family to ensure that all services are being provided and received effectively.

 An important focus of the Transitional Rehabilitation program is independent living skills training.
-Staff provides one-on-one supervision and assistance with self-care, medication management, money management, and future planning.
+Staff provides training and assistance with self-care, medication management, money management, and future planning.
 They also accompany participants on trips out into the community, including the mall, drugstore or supermarket.
-There are fun trips, too, such as to the movies, to see a play or to go hiking, to encourage socialization and confidence.
-Trips to a baseball game, City Island and New York City help to re-orient survivors to “real life.”
+There are fun trips, too, such as to the movies, to see a play or to go hiking, to encourage socialization and confidence, and helps to re-orient survivors to “real life.”
 As they re-learn and practice skills they once took for granted, participants become more confident about their ability to survive outside the protective hospital environment.

 With the support of the Transitional Rehabilitation Program and the HHH medical, psychological and therapy staff, survivors of traumatic brain injury receive the vital support needed to reintegrate into the community.